sw478/multidimensional-sudoku/README.md

 	7x9: 25 sec\
 	8x8: more than 10 mins

+	notes on the heuristic

+did some testing on the effects of using the min elements in column heuristic.\
+for generating a canonical 4x5 board, using the heuristic the program finished\
+in 0.3 seconds and made 400 calls to algX, while without the heuristic, using\
+a simple "hcol = d->root->right", the program took 15 minutes to complete and\
+made 337,257,251 calls to algX.

 	version 0.5

 restructed and moved around portions of code: struct.h contains all structs\